-Entry criteria Progr cri Completion criteria Learning goals Entry into training At entry into training, trainees will: Specialty foundation By the end of this phase, trainees will: Specialty consolidation By the end of this phase, trainees will: Transition to Fellowship By the end of training, trainees will: Be 1.
-Professional behaviours Level 5 consistently behaves in line with all 10 domains of professional practice Level 5 consistently behaves in line with all 10 domains of professional practice Level 5 consistently behaves in line with all 10 domains of professional practice Level 5 consistently behaves in line with all 10 domains of professional practice 2.
-Team leadership: Lead and work collaboratively with a team of health professionals Level 2 is able to act with direct supervision Level 3 is able to act with indirect supervision Level 4 is able to act with supervision at a distance Level 5 is able to supervise others 3.
-Supervision and teaching: Demonstrate commitment to ongoing professional development and health professions education Level 2 is able to act with direct supervision Level 3 is able to act with indirect supervision Level 4 is able to act with supervision at a distance Level 5 is able to supervise others 4.
-Quality improvement: Contribute to improving safety, effectiveness, and experience of health care Level 2 is able to act with direct supervision Level 3 is able to act with indirect supervision Level 4 is able to act with supervision at a distance Level 5 is able to supervise others 5.
-Assessment and management - child maltreatment: Develop competence in the identification and clinical management of situations of potential or suspected child harm / maltreatment Level 1 is able to be present and observe Level 2 is able to act with direct supervision Level 3 is able to act with indirect supervision Level 4 is able to act with supervision at a distance Do 6.
-Assessment and management - developmental and behavioural: Provide comprehensive assessment and management of children who have been referred because of development and behavioural problems Level 2 is able to act with direct supervision Level 3 is able to act with indirect supervision Level 4 is able to act with supervision at a distance Level 5 is able to supervise others 7.
-Assessment and management - child population health: Assessment and management of patients through a child population health lens Level 1 is able to be present and observe Level 2 is able to act with direct supervision Level 3 is able to act with indirect supervision Level 4 is able to act with supervision at a distance 8.
-Prescribing: Prescribe therapies tailored to patients' needs and conditions Level 2 is able to act with direct supervision Level 3 is able to act with indirect supervision Level 4 is able to act with supervision at a distance Level 5 is able to supervise others 9.
-Longitudinal care: Manage and coordinate the longitudinal care of patients with chronic illness, disability, and/or long-term health issues Level 2 is able to act with direct supervision Level 3 is able to act with indirect supervision Level 4 is able to act with supervision at a distance Level 5 is able to supervise others
+Entry criteria criteria Progression Completion teria criteria Entry into training Specialty foundation Specialty consolidation Transition to fellowship Learning goals At entry into training, trainees will: By the end of this phase, trainees will: By the end of this phase, trainees will: By the end of training, trainees will: Be 1.
+Professional behaviours Level 5 consistently behave in line with all 10 domains of professional practice Level 5 consistently behave in line with all 10 domains of professional practice Level 5 consistently behave in line with all 10 domains of professional practice Level 5 consistently behave in line with all 10 domains of professional practice 2.
+Team leadership: Lead and work collaboratively with a team of health professionals Level 2 be able to act with direct supervision Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 3.
+Supervision and teaching: Demonstrate commitment to ongoing professional development and health professions education Level 2 be able to act with direct supervision Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 4.
+Quality improvement: Contribute to improving safety, effectiveness, and experience of healthcare Level 2 be able to act with direct supervision Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 5.
+Assessment and management - Child Maltreatment: Develop competence in the identification and clinical management of situations of potential or suspected child harm/maltreatment Level 1 be able to be present and observe Level 2 be able to act with direct supervision Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Do 6.
+Assessment and management - Developmental and behavioural: Provide comprehensive assessment and management of children who have been referred because of development and behavioural problems Level 2 be able to act with direct supervision Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 7.
+Assessment and management - Child population health: Assessment and management of patients through a child population health lens Level 1 be able to be present and observe Level 2 be able to act with direct supervision Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance 8.
+Prescribing: Prescribe therapies tailored to patients' needs and conditions Level 2 be able to act with direct supervision Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 9.
+Longitudinal care: Manage and coordinate the longitudinal care of patients with chronic illness, disability, and/or long-term health issues Level 2 be able to act with direct supervision Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision